enkidevs/curriculum/CSS/Drawing/css-pseudo-element.md

   ???: url(square_img.png);
 }
 ```
-Can we adjusted the size of the image to properly fit on the page?
+Can we adjusted the size of the image to propperly fit on the page?
 ???

 * square